gematik/spec-VSDM2/docs/temp.md

 ## What is VSDM 2

-The Versichertenstammdatenmanagement VSDM was introduced around 2017 and both provides patient democraphic data to healthcare professionals and proof of treatement to be used in quarterly statements to the KV.
-All these use cases make use of Konnektor, eHealth Card Terminals, eGK, SMC-B, Intermediär and finaly the insurant provider's VSDM backend services.
+The Versichertenstammdatenmanagement VSDM was introduced around 2017 and both provides patient demographic data to healthcare professionals and proof of treatment to be used in quarterly statements to the KV.
+All these use cases make use of Konnektor, eHealth Card Terminals, eGK, SMC-B, Intermediär and finally the insurant provider's VSDM backend services.

 - VSDM 2 firstly decouples the proof-of-treatment ("Proof-of-Patient-Presence PoPP) from the use case of providing demographic data.
 So the PoPP can be used in other applications, too.
-- Secondly, all the named infrastructure-components formed an unfexible and time consuming use case environment.
+- Secondly, all the named infrastructure-components formed an inflexible and time-consuming use case environment.
 So VSDM 2 reduces dependencies to those components.
-- Finally, with the TI 2.0 initiative, the whole infrastructure will get modernized and updated to state of the art security and architecture principles.
+- Finally, with the TI 2.0 initiative, the whole infrastructure will get modernized and updated to state-of-the-art security and architecture principles.

 VSDM 2 basically will become a simple application, where a healthcare professional can (and in most cases should) get demographic and additional billing information AFTER a PoPP was determined.
 So the insurant providers provide a simple FHIR-REST-API where doctor's office client software "just" requests additional data by providing a legitimate PoPP-token.